 “Dad is at fault.
 They’ve had too much fun together all the years.
 I think it’s good to keep Dr. Epstein active and involved.”

 “He’s getting on, so am I, girls.
-I asked you over for reasons I suspect you expect.”
+I asked you over for reasons I suspect you suspect.”

 We take places around the table in one corner of the huge living room.
 Her place has a living room I’ve described as an old world hotel lobby.
 It’s got walk around room, with different collections of couches, chairs and tables arranged for more intimate conversations.
 One corner is devoted to an oriental theme, the focus of which is a calligraphy we’d given them years ago, still framed by two stunning black ceramic vases, four feet high, with gold leaf circling the mouth and the base.